jadenashtonhoward/Fortress/README.md

 # random-password-generator
-a program that randomly generates a password
+a program that randomly generates a password using the words in a text file